msmid/markdown2docbook/README.md

      md2doc:convert($input, $root-element, $headline-element)

 Proper use of this stylesheet requires knowledge about your Markdown text.
 And also how output should look like.
-The most
-  essential things are headlines.
+The most essential are headlines.
 Few rules:

   1. Headlines are always grouping.
 That means, it will pull together all content until another headline occurs.
      Default headline element is `<sect1-6>`.
 This can be changed with headline-element.